 - Treat every email or phone call as if it were a mini-audition.
 Most schools keep a record of every communication a student has with them.

 The cost of hiring a professional recording engineer may be beyond what’s affordable for you right now.
 No school wants to create financial hardship especially at this stage in the process.
 While some schools encourage applicants to hire an engineer, others actually discourage it if you can get good sound quality on your recording without an engineer.
 You’re smart to check each school’s guidelines on this and to ask them directly if there’s no clear information available.

 - If you do decide to work with a professional recording engineer, interview one or more of them to be sure that whoever you choose will serve you well.

 - Any recording engineer you decide to work with must fully understand the recording requirements of each school you’re auditioning for.
 Is editing acceptable?
 Is processing acceptable (i.e., reverb, equalization, dynamics, pitch alteration)?
 Your recording engineer must know and work within these guidelines.

 - Robert Bullington, at Front Row Seat Productions, emphasizes the need to find an engineer who is skilled in recording your repertoire.
 Classical repertoire has different requirements from jazz, popular, and other genres.
 “Discuss the requirements of the recording and your expectations candidly, in advance of the session,” says Bullington.
 “Get as many technical details about the upload requirements as you can, and share that with the recording engineer.”

 - Want to work with a recording engineer but can’t afford it?
-Christopher Blood, head of music production at McNally Smith College of Music, recommends contacting a local music school with a good music technology program.
-At McNally Smith, students will take on recording projects like these for experience, at no charge.
+Contact a local music school with a good music technology program.
+See if students will take on recording projects like these for experience, at low or no cost.